Martin looked around. "Nice place. Where are we?"

 "We're going to be offering him a lot more money," Hilarion pointed out.
 "I don't think he'll care."

-Gripping his carry-on tightly, Guzman walked into the airport.
+Tightly gripping his carry-on, Guzman walked into the airport.
 He picked up his checked luggage — one wheeled suitcase — and looked around for a car rental agency.
 He heard his name called over the PA system and stopped.
 This wasn't according to the plan, but he had been cautioned that emergencies might happen and he should be alert for any contingency.
 After all, the call included his middle name, the name his mother gave him and which he never used in Lima.
 He had used it in his e-mails with the Reverend Professor; this message must have come from him.
 He picked up a white phone.